apache/mina-sshd/docs/sftp.md

 extended data handler is registered it will be buffered (up to the specified max. size). **Note:** if a buffer size is configured but no extended data handler is registered when channel is spawning the command then an exception will occur.

+### Symbolic links handling

+Whenever the server needs to execute a command that may behave differently if applied to a symbolic link instead of its target it consults the `AbstractSftpSubsystemHelper#resolvePathResolutionFollowLinks` method.
+By default, this method simply consults the value of the `sftp-auto-follow-links` configuration property (default=*true*).

+**Note:** the property is consulted only for cases where there is no clear indication in the standard how to behave for the specific command.
+E.g., the `lsetstat@openssh.com` specifically specifies that symbolic links should not be followed, so the implementation does not consult the aforementioned property.

 ## Client-side SFTP

 In order to obtain an `SftpClient` instance one needs to use an `SftpClientFactory`: